devashishdxt/htmxtools/README.md

 - **Request Extractors**: Easily extract HTMX headers from incoming requests.
 - **Response Builders**: Conveniently build responses with HTMX headers.
 - **Axum Integration**: Built on top of `typed-headers` in `axum-extra` for seamless integration with the `axum`.
+- **Auto Vary**: Correctly handle response caching by automatically add the `Vary` header to responses based on the extracted HTMX headers.

 ### Usage